-the old man saidwill you give her f"

-and desperately spurring their horses .-

-Information for Farmers.-In agriculture, as in all other employments, if one would pursue it succesfully, we should understand it, or in other words, have a thorough knowledge of its theory.
-That we may obtain that information, we should furnish ourselves with books of the best authors on that subject and at least, with one periodical devoted to agriculture, and study them attentively, and then we shall be prepared to perfect our knowledge by experience.
+Information for Farmers,-In agiculture, as in all other employments, if one would pursue it succesfully, we should we may obtain that information, we should furnish ourselves with books of the best authors on that subject and at least, with one periodical devoted to agriculture, and study them attentively, and then we shall be prepared to perfect our knowledge by experience.
 There are, at this enlightened day, strong prejudices against book-farming, as it is termed.
 I pity the stupidity of the man who thinks that if we use books, we must shut our eyes against the light that is beaming upon us from all other sources.
 What is book-farming?
-It is learning by means of books, new facts, opinions, and the result of experiments, and different modes of operation, and we can use such parts of the information thus obtained as best suits our situations.
+It is learning by means of books, new facts, opinions, and the result of experiand thus arrayed, some with only a shirt ments, and different modes of operation, and we can use such parts of the information thus obtained as best suits our situations.
 If we would acquire the appellation of a good farmer, and so pursue the occupation as to make it pleasant and profitable, we must study its theory until we obtain a thorough knowledge of all its various branches.
 We must learn the nature and properties of soils, know their wants, and how to perpetuate their fertility.
 The study of agriculture as a science, and its pursuit as an enjoyment, I deem admirably calculated to produce individual happiness.
 It leads the mind away from the turmoil and bustle of many other pursuits, and places a reliance on individual exertions and the blessings of heaven.
-In the labor of the field, under the blue canopy above, when the breeze is pure and refreshing, there is that freedom from the cares and perplexities of the world, that is seldom enjoyed in any other pursuit .--Plough.
+In the labor of the field, under the blue canopy above, when the breeze is pure and refreshing, there is that freedom from the cares and perplexities of the world, that is seldom enjoyed in any other pursuit .-Plough.
 Facts About Milk.

 Cream cannot rise through a great depth of milk.
-If therefore, milk is desired to "Well, you want my daughter-what retain its cream for a time, it shoul be put into a deep narrow dish; and if it be desired to free it most completely of cream, it should be poured into a broad flat dish not much exceding one inch in depth, The evolution of cream is facilitated by a rise, and retarded by a depression of tem perature.
-At the usual temperature of reprimanded by his mother for saying the dary, 60 degrees, Fahrenheit, all the cream will probably rise in thirty-six on the following Sabbath when the minhours, but at 70 degrees, it will perhaps ister in preaching used the word, leaped rise in half that time; and when the milk will rise very slowly, because it becomes swear that way without gitting licked, I solidified.
+If therefore, milk is desired to retain its cream for a time, it shoul be put into a deep narrow dish; and if it be desired to free it most completely of cream, it should be poured into a broad flat dish not much exceding one inch in depth, The evolution of cream is facilitated by a rise, and retarded by a depression of tem perature.
+At the usual temperature of the dary, 60 degrees, Fahrenheit, all the cream will probably rise in thirty-six hours, but at 70 degrees, it will perhaps rise in half that time; and when the milk up and exclamed, "By jings ! if you had | is kept near the freezing point, the cream my mother to deal with with, you wouldn't | will rise very slowly, because it becomes swear that way without gitting licked, I solidified.
 In wet and cold weather, the milk is less rich than in dry and warm; though not in thundery weather.
 The season has its effects.
 The milk, in spring, is supposed to be best for drinking, and hence it would be best for calves, in summer it is best suited for cheese; and in autumn -the butter keeping better than that of summer-the cows less frequently milked, give richer milk and consequently more butter.
 The morning's milk is richer than the evening.
 The last drawn milk of each milking, at all times and seasons, is richer than the first drawn, which is the poorest.
 Sunday Reading.